Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the last ten lines of a file
+To list the last ten lines of a file